mkschuster/bsfpython/doc/Notes.md

     Project, Sample and PairedReads.

-bsf.Analysis
+bsf.analysis.Analysis

-The bsf.Analysis class represents a high-level analysis of NGS data.
+The bsf.analysis.Analysis class represents a high-level analysis of NGS data.

     Maybe, some sub-classes could be defined, although this may lead to multiple inheritance complexities.

-        - bsf.Analysis.Genome
+        - bsf.analysis.Analysis.Genome
           For analyses depending on a genome assembly, defining an analysis.genome_directory

-        - bsf.Analysis.Comparison
+        - bsf.analysis.Analysis.Comparison
           For analyses that involve comparisons of BSF Sample objects.

 The bsf.process.Executable class represents an executable program, its options and arguments.